 From here you can view many New York must-sees, including Central Park, the Statue of Liberty, the Hudson River.

-Explore more than 100 speciality shops and restaurants – this is where you’ll find big names displaying this year’s most luxury items and some of the most highly rated foodies in New York.
-To be honest, you could spend an entire day shopping alone, and if that sounds good to you, enjoy!
+Explore more than 100 specialty shops and restaurants – this is where you’ll find big names displaying this year’s most luxury items and some of the most highly rated foodies in New York.
+To be honest, you could spend an entire day shopping alone, and if that sounds good to you, enjoy it!
 But wait, there’s more…